ferrilab/bitvec/doc/Bit Patterns.md

 Not without sacrificing range, anyway.

-The naïve clever answer is to store both `last_bit` and `first_bit` in their entirety inside the `len` field.
-However, each bit counter is a minimum of three bits (indexing inside a `u8`) to a maximum of six bits (indexing inside a `u64`) wide.
-On 32-bit systems, a bit slice over `u32` would lose ten bits to bit tracking, but only had two bits to spare.
+The naïve clever answer is to store both `bits` and `first_bit` in their entirety inside the `len` field.
+However, the bit counter is a minimum of three bits (indexing inside a `u8`) to a maximum of six bits (indexing inside a `u64`) wide.
+On 32-bit systems, a bit slice over `u32` would lose five bits to bit tracking, but only has two bits to spare.

 The astute observer will note that all architectures “require” – more of a strongly prefer, but will grudgingly allow violation – pointers to be aligned to